Applications are now available for 2023.

 This 3 day program is offered to high school teachers who teach in western Washington, within the court’s geographic boundaries.
 There is no cost for the program, and clock hours are offered.
-Expenses for travel and overnight accommodations are also included.
+This is a 3-day in person program which includes overnight accommodations.

 "The Judicial Institute was like an amazing TED Talk menagerie.
 The speakers were thoughtful, intelligent story-tellers who restored my faith in the legal system.
 It was one of the most well organized, thoughtful, and beneficial conferences that I have attended." - Trey Messner